 The rule of thirds simply suggests that you place your subject on one of the places that those lines intersect.
 So, instead of putting the subject where you’d place the Xs and Os in that game of tic-tac-toe, place the subject directly on the grid.

-Using the rule of thirds means that the subject isn’t centered in the image, which is how many new photographers frame their shots.
+Using the rule of thirds means that the subject isn’t centered in the image, which is a mistake new photographers make when they frame their shots.
 Instead, the main focal point is a bit off to one side.

 Why?
 Using the rule of thirds draws the viewer’s eye into the composition, instead of just glancing at the center.
 By placing the subject off center, you also embrace more blank space.
 The rule of thirds is also helpful for highlighting an interesting background.
 Off-centered subjects tend to convey more of a feeling of motion than centered ones.